·

 “Define craic.”

-Financial success empowers you to live the ideal life, a happy life.
+Financial success empowers you to live the ideal life — a happy life.
 But money alone doesn’t make it happen.
 It’s the wisdom you apply to the money you earn and keep.
 Too much money can even detract from living your best life if you do stupid things with it.

-What Does Financial Success Mean to you?
+What Does Financial Success Mean to You?

-I tend to overweight financial goals because finance is my side business and hobby.
+I tend to over-prioritize financial goals and success because personal finance is my business and hobby.
 Finance is fun and measurable to the penny.
-But it’s the other side of financial success that I’m starting to focus on more, utilizing what I accumulate to prioritize what’s most important.

 How do you measure financial success?